centraloregonchess/bendchess.github.io/50_faq.md

 ## Quads
+Quads run over the full month and are not one-night events.
+As such, we suggest that only regular members sign-up for Quads.

 Please speak to Dean about joining [Quads](/quads/).
 There is a sign-up sheet available for members on club-nights.
-(Note that we recommend that only active members sign-up for Quads.)

 ### FAQ